sbrl/Pepperminty-Wiki/README.md

 - Threaded page comments
 - Customisable module based system
 	- Allows you to add or remove features at will

-## Demo
-A Live demo of the latest stable version can be found over at [my website](//starbeamrainbowlabs.com/labs/peppermint)

 ## Getting Started
 ### Requirements